AG7GN/fe-pi/README.md

-# HOWTO Use PulseAudio with a Fe-Pi Stereo Sound Card and Fldigi/Direwolf
+# HOWTO Use `pulseaudio` with a Fe-Pi Stereo Sound Card and Fldigi/Direwolf
 Version: 20190624
 Author: Steve Magnuson, AG7GN